tadscottsmith/docker-trunk-recorder-dashboard/README.md

 - Start using the dashboard right away
 - System automatically tracks new talkgroups as they appear
 - Unknown talkgroups are saved to talkgroups.csv
+- Talkgroups can be modified and saved in realtime
+- The system aliases for filtering can be modified in realtime

 #### Option 2: Radio Reference Import
 1. Log in to [Radio Reference](https://www.radioreference.com)
 2. Navigate to your P25 system's database page
 3. Download the talkgroup data (CSV format)
-4. Place the file in the data/talkgroups directory as talkgroups.csv
+4. Place the file in the data/talkgroups directory as talkgroups.csv 4b.
+For multiple systems, use the filname shortname-talkgroups.csv for each system. (untested)
 5. The system will automatically load the data

 ### Trunk Recorder Setup